Tomassalgueiro/ncurses-pymodoro/README.md

 - [ ] Add more controls to the timer
 - [ ] Change the way the numbers look/add more colors
 - [ ] Fix the bug, where if you resize the terminal it doesn't readjust
+- [ ] Change the config file to json format
+- [ ] Create Helper page when the program is paused that